 Transport Layer (7%)

-• Describe the function of the Transport layers, how it supports host-to-host connectivity, and protocols used by the Transport layers and their use cases
+• Describe the function of the Transport layers, how it supports host-to-host

-• Describe basic routing concepts and explain how to interpret a routing table
+IP Routing Technologies and Routing Protocols (15%) • Describe basic routing concepts and explain how to interpret a routing

 • Identify and describe the differences between static and dynamic routing

-• Identify and describe the classifications of routing protocols and how they are used to route within and between autonomous systems
+• Identify and describe the classifications of routing protocols and how they

-• Explain the routing process used by RIPv2, OSPF, and BGP (link state and distance vector routing) routing protocols
+• Explain the routing process used by RIPv2, OSPF, and BGP (link state and

-• Describe the DHCP and NTP service and explain the configuration steps
+IP and Network Services (7%) • Describe the DHCP and NTP service and explain the configuration steps

 • Describe Access Control Lists (ACLs) and Network Address Translation